5x12/themlsbook/jupyter_book/book/chapter2/knn.md

 (chapter2_part1)=

-# Chapter 2: K-Nearest Neighbors (KNN) Classifier
+# K-Nearest Neighbors (KNN) Classifier

 - This Jupyter Notebook is a supplement for the [Machine Learning Simplified](https://themlsbook.com) book.
 Note that all detailed explanations are written in the book.
 This notebook just shed light on Python implementations of the topics discussed.
 - I also assume you know Python syntax and how it works.
 If you don't, I highly recommend you to take a break and get introduced to the language before going forward with my notebooks.

-> Let's recall Chapter 2.
+Let's recall Chapter 2.
 We have a hypothetical dataset (Table 2.1) containing 20 fruits that are a mix of `apples`, `mandarins`, and `lemons` For each fruit, we have measured it’s `height` and `width` and recorded them as the first two columns of the table.
 For each fruit we know its `type`, or class label, and this is represented by the last column.

 | height | width | fruit |
 | ----------- | ----------- | ----------- |